chingyaousf/Introduction-to-Building-Docker-for-BERLIN/README.md

 **3. Run the Docker Container**:

 -   Once the Docker image is successfully built, you can run the image using Docker Desktop.
+For instance, click 3838:3838 to display web page as following.

     ![](https://github.com/chingyaousf/Introduction-to-Building-Docker-for-BERLIN/blob/main/data/Docker%20Desktop%20images.jpg?raw=true)